SilverSdt/StaRPG/README.md

 # StaRPG

 ## Description

-StaRPG is a Python project that aims to create a graphics library based on the PyGame engine.
-StaRPG is easy and flexible to use
+StaRPG is a Python project that aims to create a graphics library based on the PyGame engine but more accessible while maintaining maximum flexibility

+## Featuring (eventually)
+- Map creation & gestion
+- Spritesheet gestion
+- Animations
+- Menu & Popup
+- Triggers / Actions

 ## Requirements